-The university is committed to achievement in research (including scholarship, visual arts, or performing arts), teaching, and service.
+The university is committed to achievement in research (including scholarship, visual arts, and performing arts), teaching, and service.
 Collectively, the faculty profile of the university and of any academic unit should reflect performance consistent with that of major research universities.
 Unit criteria should reflect that if a candidate is weak in teaching or research, promotion or tenure might not be in the best interest of the university.
-Although the tenured members of each academic unit formulate specific criteria and procedures for tenure and promotion, individual unit criteria and procedures shall be consistent with the Faculty Manual and shall generally conform to guidelines established by the University Committee on Tenure and Promotions (UCTP).
+Although the tenured members of each academic unit formulate specific criteria and procedures for tenure and promotion, individual unit criteria and procedures shall be consistent with the Faculty Manual and shall conform to guidelines established by the University Committee on Tenure and Promotions (UCTP).
+In the event of inconsistency between UCTP guidelines and the Faculty Manual, the Faculty Manual is to be considered the final authority.

-Unit criteria for tenure and for promotion of a faculty member shall provide clear standards for the assessment of past achievements.
+Unit criteria for tenure and for promotion shall provide clear standards for the assessment of past achievements.
 Criteria for all tenure and promotions decisions should require a record of accomplishment indicative of continuing development of the faculty member in research, teaching, and service.
 Criteria for promotion from associate professor to professor and for tenure at the rank of professor should require evidence of national or international stature in a field.
 Unit criteria for promotion or tenure generally shall require, at a minimum, evidence of excellence in either research or teaching, accompanied by a strong record in the other areas.

-In every instance, the record of teaching, research, and service shall be thoroughly documented, as suggested in the UCTP guidelines.
+In every instance, the record of teaching, research, and service shall be thoroughly documented, as prescribed in the UCTP guidelines.
 Unit procedures for the evaluation of the teaching component of the file must require peer and student evaluations.
 For units in which the primary focus of the faculty is on public service, criteria for tenure and promotions shall require evaluation of the quality of the public service work and the relationship of the service to research or teaching.